-Networking Concepts - 4 Credits
+Introduction to Networks - 4 Credits

-Prerequisites: A grade of "C" or higher in FYEX 1113 or successful college level reading placement scores.
+Prerequisites: Grade of "C" or higher in FYEX 1113 or successful college level reading placement scores.

-An introduction to the OSI seven-layer networking model and concepts for implementing the model in Wide Area and Local Area Networks.
+An introduction to the TCP/IP and OSI networking models and concepts for implementing those models in Wide Area and Local Area Networks.
 TCP/IP network fundamentals will be presented.
-Topics will include network device configuration, IPv4 and IPv6 network addressing, basic security administration and network troubleshooting principles.
-Preparation course for the Cisco Certified Network Associate Routing & Switching (CCNA R&S) and CompTIA Network+ certification exams.
+Topics include network device configuration, IPv4 and IPv6 network addressing, basic security administration and network troubleshooting principles.
+This course uses the Cisco Networking Academy curriculum and is preparation for current industry certifications.